Architecture Symposium

 (Rewilding the white cube: die Rolle der Kunstmuseen bei der Bewältigung des Klimanotstandes)

-Frances Morris, Tate Modern, London
+Frances Morris, Director Emerita Tate Modern, London

 (conversation in english)